-What it does: Mayfair warms up the colors of your photos, placing something of a spotlight in the center of the image, with very subtle vignetting around the corners.
+What it does: Mayfair warms up the colors of your photos, placing something of a spotlight in the center of the image, with vignetting around the corners.

 Use it for: As is the case with most filters that have a vintage feel to them, Rise is great for portraits.
 You’re ready for your closeup with this filter.

-What it does: The Hudson filter definitely gives your images a cooler look — and by cooler we mean colors.
+What it does: The Hudson filter definitely gives colors in your images a cooler look.
 Any warm colors in your image are going to be tempered, and it also adds a subtle vignette to your photo.

-Use it for: Valencia is a pretty versatile, all-purpose filter, as is shown by these photos with the filter.
+Use it for: Valencia is a pretty versatile, all-purpose filter, as Instagram demonstrates with these photos using the filter.
 Use it with an image you want to look old-school.

 What it does: This is by no means a subtle filter.
 It bumps up the contrast, adds a strong vignette, and makes all of the colors warmer.